davegoblue/TestCodingShortcuts/README.md

 * WeatherEDAFunctions_v001.R created as source file to hold weather EDA functions
 * WeatherIntegrate_202006_v001 created to download and process weather data from additional stations
 * WeatherIntegrate_202006_v001 converted to functional form
+* WeatherEDAFunctions_v002.R contains a more complete set of weather EDA functions
+* WeatherIntegrate_202006_v002 created to leverage the functions in WeatherEDAFunctions_v002.R